Why Are Teeth Important For Our Overall Health?

 Molars

 Molars are one of the three primary types of teeth in mammals, including humans.
-These are the flat back teeth and are also described as the "grinding" teeth because they grind food against the molars of other teeth in order to break it down into small enough pieces to swallow it.
-The molars are also used to chew tough foods, such as meat, and fibrous vegetables, like carrots.
+These flat-back teeth are also described as the “grinding” teeth because they grind food against the molars of other teeth to break them down into small enough pieces to swallow them.
+The molars are also used to chew tough foods like meat and fibrous vegetables like carrots.

 A dental emergency refers to any situation that requires immediate treatment.
-This situation can be caused by a variety of things, including sports injuries or impact to the face or mouth, but they can also occur for seemingly no reason at all.
-A dental emergency can be painful, but it's important to seek treatment as soon as possible.
-Here are a few most common dental emergencies we come across:
+This situation can be caused by various things, including sports injuries or impact to the face or mouth, but they can also occur for seemingly no reason.
+A dental emergency can be painful, but seeking treatment as soon as possible is important.
+Here are a few of the most common dental emergencies we come across:

 Here is a link to an interesting podcast that shares the story of Ryanne Jones' friend who accidentally hit her in the mouth with a hammer.

-Chipped Tooth: A chipped tooth may seem relatively minor, but it can cause discomfort while chewing or eating.
-In some cases, when a tooth is chipped, it may even cause a sharp pain to radiate to the jaw and gums.
-If you experience any of these symptoms after chipping a tooth, visit a dentist right away for an evaluation.
+Chipped Tooth: A chipped tooth may seem relatively minor but can cause discomfort while chewing or eating.
+In some cases, when a tooth is chipped, it may even cause a sharp pain radiating to the jaw and gums and overall health.
+If you experience any of these symptoms after chipping a tooth, visit a dentist immediately for an evaluation.

 If you wish to learn more, visit Cedar Creek Dental, Office of Dr. Phil Han, at 11786 SW Barnes Rd #360, Portland, OR 97225, or call (503) 646-1811.